Firstly.

 This is great for eliminating friction getting started for anyone wanting to make business decisions based off data.

-Most dashboards or genie spaces will only need a 2XS Warehouse to process data, billed at ~$3/hour.
+Dashboards or genie spaces with uncomplicated data models will likely only need a 2XS Warehouse to process data, billed at ~$3/hour.
 Warehouses are billed down to the second, so a daily refresh that takes 3 minutes will cost far less than a whole hour.

 Dashboard development will need compute to be created.
 So if a dashboard took 4 hours to develop, that’s ~$12.